 Henrique Azevedo pioneered some of the great features that are still typical of Peter's today: the choice of furniture (the same type of furniture is still used), an eagle as the symbol and gin and tonic as the much appreciated beverage.

 In 1975, the Café Sport moved to an annex building to the north, under a commercial agreement with a regional company.
-It was in these new and larger facilities that some aspects of the coffee house were changed; the eagle that was outside as a symbol was moved inside and placed in a high position above the counter.
+It was in these new and larger facilities that some aspects of the coffee house were changed; the eagle that was outside as a symbol was moved inside and placed in a high position above the bar.

 A whale carved from sperm whale bone is now outside symbolizing the Café; it was a gift by craftsman M. D. Fagundes, who supplied the establishment with those artifacts.
 It was also in these facilities that the flags which José Azevedo received as a gift started to be exhibited and hanged on the walls (symbols of the yachts or clubs to which they belong).